bcace/ochre/README.md

 | this | read | accumulate
 | other | read | -

 Which agents are going to be the `other` agent in that section is determined by the section statement argument (`see TypeA`).
 If type name is used, any agent of that type close enough to `this` agent will be the `other` agent.
 How close the agents have to be is determined by the size of the environment grid cell size.
-Agents can interact with other agents in the same cell or the neighboring cells.
+Agents can interact with other agents in the same cell or the adjacent cells (if the grid has only one cell all agents interact; also, agents can exist outside the grid but the interaction culling will not be as effective).

 ```
 # interaction with agents of the same type
 see TypeA
-    # "this" will be a reference to a TypeA agent
+    # "this" will reference a TypeA agent
-    # "other" will be a reference to a different TypeA agent
+    # "other" will reference a different TypeA agent

 # interaction with agents of type TypeB
 # ignored if TypeB is not loaded into the Ochre environment
 see TypeB
-    # "this" will be a reference to a TypeA agent
+    # "this" will reference a TypeA agent
-    # "other" will be a reference to a TypeB agent
+    # "other" will reference a TypeB agent
 ```

 Another way of specifying which agents will interact is through direct references.
-Agents can have collections of agent references as its variables, and interaction section is declared by just passing the variable name as the `see` statement argument:
+Agents can have collections of agent references as part of their state, and interaction section is declared by just passing the variable name as the `see` statement argument:

 ```
 see collectionOfAgents
-    # "this" will be a reference to a TypeA agent
+    # "this" will reference a TypeA agent
-    # "other" will be a reference to one of the agents in collectionOfAgents
+    # "other" will reference one of the agents in collectionOfAgents
 ```

 **Action section**

-An agent type can have only one action phase section (`act`) and it's simply a block of code that's executed for each agent, and the Ochre runtime decides how to distribute agents among worker threads.
+Agent type can have only one action phase section (`act`) and this is the section that corresponds to the swap double-buffering phase, where the *front* buffer gets updated from the *back* buffer:

 ```
 act
-    # at each simulation step each agent moves by 1 along x axis
-    P.x += 1
+    # *very* simplistic point mass dynamics
+    point acceleration = accumulatedForce / mass
+    velocity += acceleration * dt
+    P += velocity * dt
+    accumulatedForce = 0 # don't forget to reset the back buffer for the next accumulation
 ```

-**Grid**

-...
+Since in this section agents are not allowed to communicate in any way they can freely read from and write to any of their variables.